Skip to main content

 CPU and OS

-• CPU and OS: About the CPU architecture and OS operating system supported by SRS
+• CPU and OS: What's the CPU architecture and OS operating system supported by SRS

 1. SRS supports common CPU architectures, such as x86_64 or amd64, as well as armv7/aarch64/AppleM1, MIPS or RISCV, and Loongson loongarch.
 For other CPU adaptations, please refer to ST#22.